• ConnEcTEd – Coherence in European Teacher Education (2020-2023)

 University of Helsinki belongs to several international networks, one of them being UNA Europa, a network that is part of European Commission’s “European Universities Initiative”.
 In addition, UH is the only Finnish university to be a member of the League of European Research Universities, or LERU, an association of 23 leading European universities promoting the conditions and opportunities for basic research in Europe.
 Since the beginning of the current Erasmus+ period, UH has participated to over fifty Erasmus+ Key Action 2 projects – 31 between 2017 and 2019, a selection of which is listed below.

-Team
+Project Team Helsinki:

 The Université Côte d’Azur Nice was officially established by decree October 23, 1965.
 However, its historic roots go back to the 17th century, with the famous Collegium Jurisconsultorum Niciensium, created in 1639 by the Princes of Savoy.
 The University of Nice now forms part of the Université Côte d’Azur (UCA), a group of establishments/consortium for higher education located on the French Riviera.
 The group includes the University of Nice Sophia Antipolis, the CNRS and INRIA research agencies, the SKEMA and EDHEC Business Schools, the Nice University Hospital, the Observatory of the Côte d’Azur, and a College of six internationally recognized schools of art and design.
 The UCA is home to over 30,000 students at the undergraduate, masters, and PhD levels.